 What causes it?

 The quadriceps muscle straightens the knee and is made up of 4 individual muscles, all of which share a common attachment to the kneecap.
 The quadriceps work together as a group, with some pulling to the left and others to the right as they straighten the knee.
-If one side of the quadriceps is over or under developed compared to the rest of the group, their pull on the patella changes, causing the patella to move out of place as it pulled along in its groove.
+If one side of the quadriceps is over or underdeveloped compared to the rest of the group, their pull on the patella changes.
+This causes the patella to move out of place as it pulled along in its groove.
 Over time this can damage the bony surfaces underneath the kneecap, causing irritation and pain.

 How can physiotherapy help?